gzweigle/open-hybrid-piano/WARNINGS.md

 Please see the PJRC Teensy 4.1 website for more details: https://www.pjrc.com.

-## Fuses and Short Circuit Protection
+## Power Supply Protection

 Some boards include places to install fuses and some may not.
-Use fuses.
+Fuses require design and coordination with external power sources.
+See each circuit board documentation.

-Use power supplies that include short-circuit (overcurrent), overvoltage, thermal, and other protection for safety.
+Use power supplies that include short-circuit (overcurrent), overvoltage, thermal, and all other protection for safety.
+This includes the USB power source.

 Some boards include low dropout voltage regulators (LDO).
 The LDO should include short-circuit protection.
 This means that if the LDO output is accidentally shorted to ground, the LDO will current limit to a specified value.
 This current limit can be used when calculating the worst-case total current of the board.
 See the *bill_of_materials* files in hardware directories for recommended LDO devices.